How to Sow Sunflower Seeds

 Once planted out, keep them well watered, feed weekly to encourage them to grow tall and stake where necessary.

 If you are sowing the seeds directly into the soil, ensure the area is free from weeds and grass.
-Make 12mm deep drills (holes), with 20cm between each seed.
-Place the seed in the hole and cover it with plenty of organic matter such as well-rotted manure or garden compost.
+Make some 12mm deep drills (holes), with 20cm between each seed.
+Place the seed in the hole and cover with plenty of organic matter such as well-rotten manure or garden compost.
 Water the seeds gently, and keep watered until plants are fully established.

 As the plants grow, thin the plants out to about 40cm apart if they are crowded, leaving the strongest, tallest plants.

-To protect the seedlings from slugs and snails eating them, cut the top off a plastic bottle and place it over the seedling.
+To protect the seedlings from slugs and snail eating them, cut the top off a plastic bottle and place over the seedling.

-As the plant grows, you will need to support it with canes.
+As the plant grows, you may need to support it with canes.